liuqx315/Multiscale-pattern/doc/guide/source/f_interface/Usage.rst

    **Arguments:**  The arguments have the same names and meanings as those of :f:func:`FARKSPTFQMR()`.

+In the case of SPFGMR, for a change of inputs other than MAXL, the user may call the routine :f:func:`FARKSPFGMRREINIT()` to reinitialize SPFGMR without reallocating its memory, as follows:

+.. f:subroutine:: FARKSPFGMRREINIT(IPRETYPE, IGSTYPE, DELT, IER)

+   Re-initializes the Fortran interface to the SPFGMR linear solver.

+   **Arguments:**  The arguments have the same names and meanings as those of :f:func:`FARKSPFGMR()`.

+However, if MAXL is being changed, then the user should call :f:func:`FARKSPFGMR()` instead.

 In the case of PCG, for a change in any inputs, the user can